 The most effective UX research and exercises involve target end users, but you can still capture a lot of useful information from people at your company, as long as they aren’t members of the design team.
 (The point there is to, as much as possible, avoid potential biases.)

 Card sorting and labeling exercises document the mental models governing how people categorize, organize, and talk about information, which helps your designers and developers make choices about how that information is structured not only behind the scenes (for the internal customers who will need to maintain it), but also in the site navigation (for the external customers who need to consume it).
 The best-case scenario is working with end users because they don’t share the vocabulary and mental models your company’s employees have developed over time.
-For instance, a site visitor in search of a doctor that specializes in diabetes might not know that the technical term is an endocrinologist, which is the name a hospital calls it.
+For instance, a site visitor in search of an expert review might not know that the technical term is a heuristic evaluation, which is the name the marketing department calls it.

 Page wireframes map out how each element on a page will not only relate to the rest of the page elements but also define their functions.
 Wireframing provides a blueprint for developers and a guide for designers.
 Ideally, your user experience resource will collaborate with both designers and developers to optimize their wireframes, which makes prototyping go much more quickly.